nelsonjchen/c3-faux-touch-keyboard/README.md

 ### Installation Diagram

-This is my installation, but should adjust it to your needs.
+This is my installation, but you should adjust it to your needs.

 ```mermaid
 graph TD